randomraccoon/g66-pokemon-node/README.md

 And I see my new Pokemon listed
 ```

-~~__#5__~~
+~~__#5__~~ COMPLETE

 ```
 When I visit '/pokemon'
-Then I see a list of all Pokemón and their properties And I see a link to DELETE
+Then I see a list of all Pokémon and their properties And I see a link to DELETE
 And I see a link to EDIT
 ```

-__#6__
+~~__#6__~~ COMPLETE

 ```
-When I visit the Pokemón home page
+When I visit the Pokémon home page
-And I see all Pokemón
+And I see all Pokémon
-When I click on a Pokemón name
+When I click on a Pokémon name
 Then I am taken to a show page
-And I see all the properties for that Pokemón
+And I see all the properties for that Pokémon
-And I see the name of that Pokemón's trainer
+And I see the name of that Pokémon's trainer
 ```
 __wireframe not shown, implement your own ideas.__

-__#7__
+~~__#7__~~ COMPLETE

-Trainers can acquire Pokemón that will belong exclusively to them.
+Trainers can acquire Pokémon that will belong exclusively to them.
-One trainer can have many Pokemón, but each Pokemón belongs to only one trainer.
+One trainer can have many Pokémon, but each Pokémon belongs to only one trainer.

 ```
-When I visit the Pokemón home page
+When I visit the Pokémon home page
-And I see all Pokemón
+And I see all Pokémon
-And I click the 'EDIT' link for a Pokemón
+And I click the 'EDIT' link for a Pokémon
 Then I am taken to a form
-And the form is prefilled with information for that Pokemón And I see the name of that Pokemón's trainer
+And the form is prefilled with information for that Pokémon And I see the name of that Pokémon's trainer
 And that name is in a drop down menu that also has the names of all the other trainers
 ```

-__#8__
+~~__#8__~~ COMPLETE

 ```
-When I submit an edit form for a Pokemón
+When I submit an edit form for a Pokémon
-Then I am redirected to the show page for that Pokemón And I see all new details for my updated Pokemón
+Then I am redirected to the show page for that Pokémon And I see all new details for my updated Pokémon
 ```

-~~__#9__~~
+~~__#9__~~ COMPLETE

 ```
-When I visit the Pokemón home page
+When I visit the Pokémon home page
-And I see all Pokemón
+And I see all Pokémon
-And I click the 'DELETE' link for a Pokemón
+And I click the 'DELETE' link for a Pokémon
-Then I am redirected to the Pokemón home page
+Then I am redirected to the Pokémon home page
-And that Pokemón is no longer listed
+And that Pokémon is no longer listed
 ```

 _OVERVIEW of STORY # 10_

-* You will be using cookies to keep track of which Pokemón are in the 'gym'.
+* You will be using cookies to keep track of which Pokémon are in the 'gym'.
 * You will use cookies to set the values `p1` and `p2` to be the `id `of the two
-respective Pokemón in the gym.
+respective Pokémon in the gym.
-* The gym should only hold two Pokemón.
+* The gym should only hold two Pokémon.
-* When you visit the Pokemón home page, if either the `p1` or `p2` cookies is not set,
+* When you visit the Pokémon home page, if either the `p1` or `p2` cookies is not set,
-then you can click 'assign to gym' next to a Pokemón and they will be
+then you can click 'assign to gym' next to a Pokémon and they will be
 'assigned to the gym' (i.e. their id will be assigned to either `p1` or `p2`)
 * and their 'in_gym' status in the database will be updated to `true`